solita/solita.github.com/_posts/2017-06-26-windows-containers-your-way.md

 ![IIS start page from inside the Container](/img/windows-containers-your-way/demo4.png)

 Naturally in real life situation we'd want to run our own app inside the container.
 In this case, we would build a new container image that would base on the microsoft/iis base image.
 Our app binaries could be added to the container through ADD command in the [Docker file](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile).
-In other words, we would build a new custom container image that would base on the Microsoft/iis O/S image.
+In other words, we would build a new custom container image that would base on the microsoft/iis base O/S image.

 ## Current state of Windows Containers

-During Autumn 2014 Microsoft announced that the Docker containers are coming to the Windows ecosystem and the first Docker container running on top of Windows Server was shown in Build 2015 half a year later.
-Now, two years later anybody can run Windows Containers on their Windows 10 laptop.

-However, it still feels that Windows Containers are not ready.
+Although we've now gotten to a point where anybody can run Windows Containers on their laptop, it still feels that Windows Containers are not ready.
 Or at least not production ready.
 There are all kinds of smaller and bigger issues.
 For example, while the missing localhost loopback issue is not a huge issue by itself, it is one indication that Microsoft is wrestling a huge beast when trying to make Windows container-compatible.
 It’s not easy work.
 They’ve come a long way but they’ve still some way to go.

 Another indication is that the especially the Docker images that are based on Server Core are quite large.
 For example, the microsoft/iis image that I used in the demo sizes 10.5 GB.
 While this is not a huge concern, because a certain version of a container O/S image is stored only once per container host, it's a nuisance.
 However, Taylor Brown, Principal Lead Program Manager on the group that develops Windows Server, said during Build sessions that they do aim to bring the size down.
 By a lot.